Satya190597/DSAWarZone/TwoPointers/SentenceSimilarityIII/Optimal/README.md

 Time Complexity
 The time complexity of the solution can be analyzed as follows:

-Splitting Sentences: The sentences are split into words using split(" ").
-This takes 𝑂
+- Splitting Sentences: The sentences are split into words using split(" ").
+This takes O(n) time, wheren is the length of the longer sentence.
-(
-𝑛
-)
-O(n) time, where
-𝑛
-n is the length of the longer sentence.

-Checking Prefix: In the worst case, we may need to iterate through all words of the longer sentence, which takes 𝑂
+- Checking Prefix: In the worst case, we may need to iterate through all words of the longer sentence, which takes O(m), where m is the number of words in the longer sentence.
-(
-𝑚
-)
-O(m) time, where
-𝑚
-m is the number of words in the longer sentence.

-Checking Suffix: Similarly, checking the suffix may also take 𝑂
+- Checking Suffix: Similarly, checking the suffix may also take O(m) time.
-(
-𝑚
-)
-O(m) time.

-Overall, the dominant operations involve iterating through the longer sentence twice (once for the prefix and once for the suffix).
-Therefore, the overall time complexity is:

-𝑂
-(
-𝑛
-+
-𝑚
-)
-O(n+m)

-Where
-𝑛
-n is the length of the shorter sentence and 𝑚 m is the length of the longer sentence.
-Since both lengths are bounded by the length of the input sentences, we can simplify this to
+- Overall, the dominant operations involve iterating through the longer sentence twice (once for the prefix and once for the suffix).
+Therefore, the overall time complexity is: O(n+m) Where n is the length of the shorter sentence and m is the length of the longer sentence.
+Since both lengths are bounded by the length of the input sentences, we can simplify this to O(k), where k is the length of the longer sentence.
-𝑂
-(
-𝑘
-)
-O(k), where
-𝑘
-k is the length of the longer sentence.

-Space Complexity
+### Space Complexity
 The space complexity of the solution can be analyzed as follows:

 Storage for Word Arrays: We create two arrays to hold the words from the two sentences.
 The space used for these arrays is proportional to the number of words in each sentence.
-If the total number of words across both sentences is 𝑤 w, then this part uses
+If the total number of words across both sentences is 𝑤, then this part uses **O(w)** space.
-𝑂
-(
-𝑤
-)
-O(w) space.

-Other Variables: The additional space used for pointers and temporary variables is constant, 𝑂
+Other Variables: The additional space used for pointers and temporary variables is constant, O(1).
-(
-1
-)
-O(1).

 Overall, the dominant factor in space complexity comes from the arrays created to hold the words.
-Thus, the space complexity is:
+Thus, the space complexity is: **O(w)**

-𝑂
-(
-𝑤
-)
-O(w)

-Where
-𝑤
-w is the total number of words in both sentences.
+Where **w** is the total number of words in both sentences.